Rectory of oldest church in continuous use in Western Canada provides glimpse into Red River history at St. Andrews, Manitoba

 The stone rectory replaced previous wooden structures, which had been destroyed by hail and tornado-force winds.
 The current stone structure was rebuilt by Parks Canada in the 1980s because the foundation was crumbling, It was taken apart brick by brick.
 Each block was numbered, the foundation was rebuilt, and the blocks re-assembled in order.

-St. Andrew’s Church and Rectory are one of 8 historical stops along scenic 11-kilometre River Road.
-Other stops include the ruins of Scott House (example of Red River architecture), Captain Kennedy House (an 1866 house and English gardens now home to a restaurant), a quarry marsh site, and St. Andrew’s Dam.
+St. Andrew’s Church and Rectory are one of several historical stops along scenic 11-kilometre River Road.
+Other stops include the ruins of Scott House (example of Red River architecture), a quarry marsh site, and St. Andrew’s Dam.

 St. Andrew’s Rectory is open to the public during summer months.
 Admission is free.
 Donations are welcomed.